Saturday, December 30, 2023

 Something that makes me feel cared for*

 I was sick recently with some kind of respiratory bug and on a phone call with another co-worker she suddenly asked "Can I bring you something? maybe some Sudafed?"
-You know how someone sounds when they are truly ill?
-They sound nasal-y, tired, annoyed, defeated.

 "I'll bring you that.
 Anything else?"
 It kind of made me want to cry, to tell you the truth.
 Turns out she emptied her medicine cabinet and brought me a grocery sack full of OTC delights.
-I'm so used to not having anyone pinch hit for me in life.
-Even the people who live at home with me listened to me choke, cough, and cry for several days before they really noticed.
-I wasn't asking for sympathy, but it would be nice for us all to look out for each other.
+I'm not used to having anyone pinch hit for me in life.
+Even the people who live at home with me listened to me choke, cough, and cry for several days before they spoke up.
+Leave it to another working mom to hear you and offer some Sudafed and TLC.

 *I'm following a series of prompts for a few posts.